rwxrob/zet/20210721225456/README.md

-# Q: Do you use Alacritty as your terminal emulator?
+# Do You Use Alacritty as Your Terminal Emulator?

 No. I used to, but it's too buggy and alpha giving problems at inconvenient times.
 Just not worth the hassle for what it provides: